The Roles, Risks, and Stages of Personal Injury Trials

 The plaintiff has the exclusive right of rebuttal, effectively giving the plaintiff the last word on the evidence.
 In rebuttal, the plaintiff will be limited to only responding to what the defendant argued in their closing.
 Nothing outside the scope of the defendant’s closing.

 The defense is given only one turn.
-While this might seem unfair, remember that the plaintiff carries the burden of proving its case, and if it fails to do so, the plaintiff loses the case.
+While this might seem unfair, remember that the plaintiff carries the burden of proving its case; if it fails, it loses.

 Right to argue aggressively

-While a lawyer’s personal opinion is prohibited, the lawyer can argue based on and from the evidence and make reasonable conclusions relative to that evidence.
+While a lawyer’s personal opinion is prohibited, the lawyer may argue based on the evidence and draw reasonable conclusions from it.

 While each lawyer may comment on the evidence admitted at trial during the closing, neither the evidence nor the law should ever be misquoted or misstated.
 This would be grounds for a mistrial.
 Further sanctions may be imposed against the lawyer for engaging in such misconduct.
 It may also lead to a judicial finding of contempt of court, which may lead to suspension or even disbarment from the practice of law, depending on the circumstances.